albertoscala/string-matching/README.md

 ## Building the Trie

-The first step is to build a Trie for the pattern strings.
+The first step is to build the Trie.

-We start creating a root node, then go through each pattern character by character.
+Create a root node, then go through each pattern character by character.
 Starting from the root, try and follow an edge for the current character.
 If one does not exist, create an edge to a new node for that character.

 Using P = {vine, vincent, cent, center}, say we start with the pattern 'vine'.
 When we go and add the next pattern 'vincent', we first follow the existing edges for v-i-n, and then add in new edges for c-e-n-t:

 ![Example 1](https://user-images.githubusercontent.com/31989626/222902315-33d2076f-02f1-4d35-bf16-35eb69020dc8.png)

-(The ends of the patterns are marked with a double circle).
-Continue this process until the whole Trie is built:
+(I'm marking the ends of each pattern with a double circle).
+Continue this process until the whole trie is built:

 ![Example 2](https://user-images.githubusercontent.com/31989626/222902343-9ca00437-d664-446a-b9f9-2685aac4ab0a.png)

+### Code implementation

 The Trie data structure implementation was pretty easy.